Technologic

-"Technologic" is a song by French duo Daft Punk from their third studio album, Human After All (2005).
+"Technologic" is a song by the French duo Daft Punk from their third studio album, Human After All (2005).
 It was released as the second single on 14 June 2005.
 The music video for "Technologic" was directed by Daft Punk.

 Composition

 In the song, an electronically transposed voice chants technological commands.
 For example, "Touch it, bring it, pay it, watch it, turn it, leave it, start, format it" are spoken in rhythm to a beat.

 A portion of the vocals were altered and sampled in the Busta Rhymes single "Touch It", produced by Swizz Beatz.
-Subsequently, elements of both "Technologic" and "Touch It" were featured in Daft Punk's live album Alive 2007.
+Subsequently, elements of both "Touch It" and "Technologic" were remixed together and featured in Daft Punk's live album Alive 2007.